bcbi/DeIdentification.jl/docs/src/index.md

 # DeIdentification.jl

-A Julia package for de-identifying CSV data sets.
+A Julia package for de-identifying CSV data sets containing protected health information.

 ```@contents
 pages = [
     "Guide" => "usage.md",
     "API" => "documentation.md"
 ]
 ```

 ### Quick Notes:
-* Compatible with julia 1.0 and above
+* Compatible with Julia 1.0 and above
 * In your directory make sure to have the following sub-directories:
   * logs
   * output